vitorma/Bellman-Ford/README.md

 Bellman-Ford
 ============

-A Bellman-Ford Implementation to Analysis and Algorithms Techniques course from Federal University of Campina Grande (UFCG)
+A Bellman-Ford algorithm implementation to Analysis and Algorithms Techniques course from Federal University of Campina Grande (UFCG)